What Is Pre-Med? Understanding the Path to Medical School

 If this is the case, and you haven’t completed the MCAT, don’t have the prerequisites needed for enrollment, or have limited clinical experience, consider taking a gap year to strengthen your application and complete a pre-medical post-baccalaureate certification.

-The pre-med track will be lengthy and challenging!
+The path to medical school will be lengthy and challenging!
 Not only will you have to maintain high grades during your undergrad, but you’ll also have to stay busy throughout!

 You’ll have to continue building your resume each year of your undergrad, participate in meaningful extracurriculars, and secure competitive research and shadowing positions.